Week 15: System Integration

 My initial plan was to use the CNC Machine for the outer box but now that I think about it, I feel like it will be a little too heavy so now, I plan to make use of the lasercutter for the entire base.

-I also designed these PVC pipe holder that will be attached onto the frame.
+I also designed these PVC pipe holders that will be attached onto the frame.
 Sadly, I wasn't able to 3D print them becasue none of the 3D printers in our lab were functioning. 😕

 As for the motor mounts, I'm thinking of an L-shaped structure.
 But since I don't have the motors right now, I'm not really sure of the exact dimensions. 🧐

-This week, I came to the profound realization that if I ever want to graduate from Fabacademy, I'm going to have to start locking in. 🤗
+This week, I came to the profound realization that if I ever want to graduate from Fab Academy, I'm going to have to start locking in. 🤗